-- 1. Complete the minimum number of fieldwork hours required for the number of credits selected. - Students who enroll in the Legal Externship course for 2 credits must complete 120 hours of fieldwork, or an average of 8 hours per week for 15 weeks during the spring and fall semesters, and an average of 15 hours per week for 8 weeks during the summer. - Students who enroll in the Legal Externship course for 3 credits must complete 180 hours of fieldwork throughout the semester, or an average of 12 hours per week for 15 weeks during the spring and fall semesters, and an average of 22.5 hours per week for 8 weeks during the summer. - 2.
+- 1. Complete the minimum number of fieldwork hours required for the number of credits selected. - Students who enroll in the Legal Externship course for 2 credits must complete a minimum of 100 hours of fieldwork, or an average of 6.66 hours per week for 15 weeks during the spring and fall semesters, and an average of 12.5 hours per week for 8 weeks during the summer. - Students who enroll in the Legal Externship course for 3 credits must complete 150 hours of fieldwork throughout the semester, or an average of 10 hours per week for 15 weeks during the spring and fall semesters, and an average of 18.75 hours per week for 8 weeks during the summer. - 2.
 Provide timely, detailed documentation of your fieldwork hours using the time log template that will be sent to you at the beginning of the semester.